thomasdarimont/keycloak-project-example/readme.md

 Other required folders are created by build.

+# Development Environment

-# Build
+## Build
 The project can be build with the following maven command:
 ```
 mvn clean verify
 ```

-## Build with Integration Tests
+### Build with Integration Tests
 The example can be build with integration tests by running the following maven command:
 ```
 mvn clean verify -Pwith-integration-tests
 ```

-# Run
+## Run

+We provide a platform agnostic single-file source-code Java launcher [start.java](start.java) to start the Keycloak environment.

-To speed up development we can mount the keycloak-extensions class-folder and keycloak-themes folder into a Keycloak container that is started via docker-compose (see the start-scripts described below).
+To speed up development we can mount the [keycloak/extensions](keycloak/extensions) class-folder and [keycloak/themes](keycloak/themes) folder into a Keycloak container that is started via docker-compose (see below).
 This allows for quick turnarounds while working on themes and extensions.

 The default Keycloak admin username is `admin` with password `admin`.

-## Start with plain HTTP
+### Run with HTTP

 You can start the Keycloak container via:
 ```
-./start-http.sh
+java start.java
 ```
 Keycloak will be available on http://localhost:8080/auth.

-## Start with HTTPS
+### Enable HTTPS

+The example environment can be configured with https via the `--https` flag.

-### Preparation
+#### Preparation
 Generate a certificate and Key for the example domain `acme.test` with [mkcert](https://github.com/FiloSottile/mkcert).
 ```
 ./bin/createTlsCerts.sh